-We are proposing to develop the Walpole Bank Solar Farm on land south west of Walpole Bank Substation, The Marsh.
+We are proposing to develop the Walpole Bank Solar Farm on land west and south of Walpole Bank Substation, Walpole Bank, PE14 7JF.

 Introducing Walpole Bank